 Use colored gels to create a sequence of images and place them side by side to make a Pantone themed wall.

-Take an image and then walk a couple of steps and take another.
+Or take an image and then walk a couple of steps and take another.
 Repeat this process on a casual stroll and you’ll have a make-shift hyperlapse out of prints!

 The Sofort has a double exposure function built-in to the camera making it easy to create double exposures at any time.
 Simply find a texture or object to use as the first exposure and then take a self portrait for the second exposure.